The Food Assistance Fund

 “My family has had to overcome tremendous financial obstacles, as my mom is disabled.
 It was my grandmother who encouraged me to go to college and it was her last wish, before she passed away.”

-The food pantry funds program at Phoenix College (PC) really helps us survive.
+The Food Assistance Fund really helps us survive.
 I wasn’t really eating, because I was letting my mom be the one to eat.
 It affected my studies and my grades began to fall.
 I’m really an A student, so with the help of the Food Assistance Fund, I was able to get back on track.
 It effected my studies and my grades began to fall.
-I’m really an A student, so with the help of the food pantry funds program, I was able to get back on track.
+I’m really an A student, so with the help of the food assistance funds program, I was able to get back on track.assistance

 I’m studying elementary education.
 Every day I encourage kids, like the ones at my apartment complex, to continue to go to school.
 I tell them they don’t have to be in poverty forever.